yadav19/skillup/README.md

 # skillup
-Nothing in here that can interest you!!!
+###Nothing in here that can interest you!!!
+1.flask App: CRUD